Watson Glaser Practice Test & Free Sample Questions [2025]

 Watson Glaser Test Structure

-Free Watson Glaser Practice Tests
+Take a Watson Glaser Practice Test

-Full Watson Glaser Test Simulation
+Watson Glaser Practice Test Simulation

 We will begin our Watson Glaser practice test with the first section – Assessment of Inferences.
+An inference is a conclusion based on evidence.

 Each exercise begins with a statement of facts you are to regard as true.
 Afterwards, you will find several possible inferences or conclusions that can be drawn from the stated facts.
+Your job is to evaluate the truthfulness of the inference based on the text, using the following range:

 Note: You'll need to examine each inference separately and decide its degree of truth or falsity.